class-contrast/NodeClassification/README.md

 ClassContrast is an innovative machine learning model for node classification that utilizes a contrastive approach, effectively integrating local neighborhood information and domain features of the nodes.
 This repository contains the code for the ClassContrast paper.
 # Requirement
+ClassContrast depends on the followings:
+1. ogb
+2.
 # Datasets
 # Regenerating CC Model Outputs